-Nick Voulvoulis BSc (Hons) MSc DIC PhD DMS is a Reader in Environmental Technology at Imperial College’s Centre for Environmental Policy.
+Nick Voulvoulis BSc (Hons) MSc DIC PhD DMS is a Professor of Environmental Technology at Imperial College’s Centre for Environmental Policy.
 He is an international expert in environmental management, especially where science and engineering interface with public policy.
 He leads the Environmental Quality Research Group and is the Director of the internationally renowned MSc in Environmental Technology at Imperial.

-Over the past 16 years, Nick has built a dynamic group of research staff (currently 5) and PhD students (currently 10) in the area of environmental quality management, with a focus on environmental systems and processes across many areas and diverse sectors.
+His research focuses on environmental quality management, with a focus on environmental systems and processes across many areas and diverse sectors.
 He has graduated more than 20 PhD students and supervised the research of more than 200 MSc students, many of whom have gone on to take up leading positions in the field.

 He delivers high quality research, published in some of the top journals in the field, and has an outstanding academic track record as evidenced by the increasing volume of citations to his work.
 His h index (May 2017) is 33 in Scopus (38 in Google scholar).